 Great Coles Wood Halt is the current northerly terminus on the Nuthatch Line, a preserved 4½ mile standard-gauge railway.
 Completed by the London Brighton & South Coast Railway (LB&SCR) in 1882 the rural West Sussex branch eventually became a casualty of the British Transport Commission (BTC) and closed to all regular traffic in 1958.

-The Nuthatch Line name has long been familiar in the area, despite being of unknown origin; most likely it derives from the often seen woodland bird, seldom travelling far from where they hatch.
+The Nuthatch Line name has long been familiar in the area, despite being of unknown origin; undoubtedly it derives from the often seen woodland bird, seldom travelling far from where they hatch.
+The name appears to have only officially been recognised after the resumption of ramblers' excursions, having been used by British Railways (BR) in post-war advertising.

 In the early decades of the 20th century it had become apparent that the branch never achieved the potential its founders had hoped for.
 Unlike some areas, where the building of a railway had proved a spur for residential development, villages served by the branch remained small hamlets with passenger numbers rarely fluctuating.

 By 1916 one station master had begun taking the responsibility for two of the three stations - perhaps initially intended as a wartime economy, this would set the trend for further such arrangements across the network in peacetime.

 The emergence of peacetime and nationalisation saw a welcome timetable review which had been largely untouched since the 1920s - trains were still being held to allow for the loading of milk churns and other such perishable goods.
 By this time, milk traffic (specifically) had been lost to the roads, therefore passenger trains were being held for goods which hadn't materialised for a number of years.

 One positive change that had occurred during the war was the gradual relaxation of weight restrictions; prior to the 1940s the size of locomotives had been restricted and largely the preserve of smaller pre-Grouping locomotives.
-From 1943, Bulleid 'Light Pacifics' could be seen on rambler's excursions, the rural surroundings proving popular in the late 1940s/early 1950s.
+From 1943, Bulleid Pacifics could occasionally be seen on ramblers' excursions, the rural surroundings proving popular in the 1950s.